s-earnest/s-earnest.github.io/_posts/2023-01-01-Balanced-Scorecard-and-KPIs.md

-###

-> This is a note.
-{: .prompt-tip }

-### Summary

-This is a sample blog post.
-Lorem ipsum I can't remember the rest[^1] of lorem ipsum and don't have an internet connection right now.

-# Loading and exploring the data

-  This is 1

-# Cleaning and wrangling data

-  This is 2

-# Visualization data

-  This is 4

-# Working with time series

-  This is a section

-# Creating new metrics

-  This is a section

-## Reference

-  - item
-  - item

 ### Contact.

 Have a question?
 Feel free to send an [email](mailto:s.ernest@gmx.us) or if you prefer a virtual [meeting]( https://calendly.com/s-earnest/15min ){:target="_blank"}

-## Footnote

-[^1]: The footnote source